BY SOFO ARCHON

 Enjoy.
 When we were children we were never allowed to choose which books to read and when to read them.
 Others always chose the books for us and made us read them.
 As a consequence, most of us developed a hateful attitude toward books and reading.
 But now, as a mature adult, you can choose to read the books you truly want.
 When you go to a bookstore, don’t just pick any book, but find the ones that speak deeply to your mind and heart.
 Never read books that you don’t enjoy, unless you are willing to waste your time.

 How to Not Read a Book

 Learn like a parrot.
 Most people do not read books because they are interested to truly benefit from them.
 Instead, they read to acquire as much information as they can in order to repeat what they have learned in a parrot-like fashion to others, with the sole purpose to appear intelligent and authoritative.
-Those people are involved in an egoistic game which reminds me of school children who memorize their lesson just to get better grades so as to make a good impression on their teachers and parents.
+Those people are involved in an egoistic game which reminds me of school children who memorize their lessons just to get better grades and make a good impression on their teachers and parents.
 Such people not only try to fool others, but also themselves, by believing that they are smart and special individuals.
 In reality, they are just silly and shallow.

 Don’t allow yourself to be moved.
 There are books that can move us deeply, but not many of us allow this to happen, for various reasons.
 A book can bring to the surface of our consciousness many unwanted emotions and thoughts, so we tend to suppress them.
 In addition, there are people who don’t find it “right” to be moved.
 Some males, for example, think that it is not manly to be moved and cry.
-But until you let a powerful book stir your very being, you will not truly understand it and benefit from it.
+But until you let a book stir your very being, you will not truly understand it and benefit from it.

 Did you like this post?